Misconceptions About Autoimmune Conditions: Separating Fact from Fiction with an Ayurvedic Perspective

 Misconception 8: Stress Does Not Affect Autoimmune Diseases

-Ayurvedic Perspective: Ayurveda has long recognized the detrimental effects of stress on health.
-It incorporates various stress management practices such as yoga, meditation, pranayama (breathing exercises), and relaxation techniques to balance the mind and body, reducing the impact of stress on autoimmune diseases.
+Ayurvedic Perspective: Ayurveda has long recognized the connection between stress and health.
+Techniques like yoga, meditation, and pranayama (breathing exercises) are recommended to balance the mind and body, reducing stress-related exacerbations of autoimmune diseases (Pole, 2013).

 Misconception 9: Natural Remedies Are Ineffective for Autoimmune Diseases